 When it comes to payment options, practices who utilize Rectangle Health’s Practice Management Bridge platform are able to offer their patients:

-• Contactless payments, using Apple Pay®, Google Pay™, Samsung Pay®, and other touch-free payments.
+- Contactless payments, using Apple Pay®, Google Pay™, Samsung Pay®, and other touch-free payments.
 Contactless payment had been growing in popularity among younger Americans over the past few years, but COVID-19 and heightened awareness of surface germs have accelerated its adoption.
 According to a survey by Payments Journal, there’s been a 30% increase9 in the use of contactless payments since the start of the pandemic.
 As more patients come to expect a contactless payment option, cosmetic dental practices who are able to offer this avenue may find increased satisfaction.

-• Text-to-Pay, with secure text message links.
+- Text-to-Pay, with secure text message links.
 Gone are the days when patients want to be reached by a phone call or postal mail—and pursuing payments in that way can be resource-intensive for cosmetic dental practices.
 Instead, Practice Management Bridge allows practices to automatically reach patients where their attention is already focused—on their phones.
 With a few quick clicks, patients can follow through on making payments in a secure, convenient manner.

-• Store card on file, to use their preferred payment method for future charges without having to swipe a card at checkout or re-enter credit card or bank
+- Store card on file, to use their preferred payment method for future charges without having to swipe a card at checkout or re-enter credit card or bank

-• Opt for flexible payment plans, so large out-of-pocket expenses become more manageable for patients.
-Flexible payment plans in Practice Management Bridge allow dental practices to offer simple, custom payment options for patients who aren’t able to or interested in making full payments at the time of the procedure.
+information.
+This is the frictionless experience that patients have come to expect in the consumer environment, such as with online shopping.
+And those expectations are slowly becoming the norm even in non-retail settings, such as healthcare.
+Patients don’t want to confront the hassle of checking out with a physical card or re-entering sensitive information time after time.
+Storing a patient’s card on file removes that inconvenience, while making it easier for them to follow through on payments in a timely manner and increasing the likelihood that they will complete payment. - Opt for flexible payment plans, so large out-of-pocket expenses become more manageable for patients.
+Flexible payment plans in our dental practice management software offer simple, custom payment options for patients who aren’t able to or interested in making full payments at the time of the procedure.
 For many patients, being able to opt for interest-free payment plans can make the difference between choosing to pursue care or not.
 Payment plans are set up to charge the patient’s preferred payment method automatically on a monthly or weekly schedule to save the office time and effort from manual processing.
 The flexibility of payment plans allows dental practices to receive more incoming patients and accrue consistent incoming payments while more patients are able to move forward with receiving the care they need.

 The Upside of Options